nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Salary and Deadline Command Feature

-The `salary` command feature is designed to enable the user to sort the roles based on the salaries in either ascending or descending order.
+The `salary` command feature is designed to enable the user to sort roles in TechTrack based on their salaries, in either ascending or descending order.

-When the user launches the application for the first time, the RoleBook is initialized with the current role book from the storage and loads it.
-The user can then choose to use it by executing either the `salary asc` command to sort the salaries in ascending order or `salary desc` command to sort the salaries in descending order.

-The format accepted by the `salary` command is `salary ORDER` where `ORDER` have to be either `asc` or `desc`.
+The salary command accepts input in the format `salary ORDER`, where `ORDER` is a string that must be either `asc` or `desc`.
+The purpose of the `ORDER` parameter is to specify whether the sorting of roles based on salary should be in ascending or descending order.

-When `salary ORDER` is inputted, the UI calls the `LogicManager` which then calls the `RoleBookParser` to parse the input.
-This then creates an instance of the `SalaryCommandParser` to parse the `ORDER` of `parseOrder`from `ParserUtil`.
-If any of the inputs formats are invalid, a `ParseException` will be thrown.
+When a user enters the command `salary ORDER` in the UI, the `LogicManager` handles the input by calling the `RoleBookParser` to parse it.
+The `RoleBookParser` then creates an instance of the `SalaryCommandParser`, which is responsible for parsing the `ORDER` of the command using ParserUtil's `parseOrder` method.
+If the input format is invalid, a ParseException is thrown.

-The `SalaryCommandParser` then creates a `SalaryCommand` which will use operations in the `Model` interface as `Model#displaySortedSalaryList()` to sort the roles based on the salary of the given `ORDER`.
+The `SalaryCommandParser` creates a `SalaryCommand`, which implements the `Command` interface and uses the `Model` interface to sort the roles based on salary.
+Specifically, the `displaySortedSalaryList()` method of the Model interface is used to perform the sorting.

-The `deadline` command implementation is similar to `salary` command by replacing `deadline` with `salary` in the command line to achieve the sorting of roles based on the deadline of the given `ORDER`.
+The implementation of the deadline command is similar to that of the salary command, except that the command keyword is replaced with `deadline`, and the method of the `Model` interface used is `displaySortedDeadlineList()`.

-E.g.: Executing `deadline asc` will sort the roles from the earliest deadline to the latest deadline and vice versa for `deadline desc`.
+This allows for the sorting of roles based on deadline instead of salary.

 The following sequence diagram shows how the `salary` command works: